MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 Highly concurrent applications are needed in scenarios with a large user base, where the application simultaneously handles many requests with low latency and high throughput.

-Use cases include large-scale monitoring and alerting dashboards, for example, Microsoft products and services such as [Azure Monitor](https://azure.microsoft.com/services/monitor/), [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/), and [Playfab](https://playfab.com/).
+Use cases include large-scale monitoring and alerting dashboards.
+Examples include Microsoft products and services such as [Azure Monitor](https://azure.microsoft.com/services/monitor/), [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/), and [Playfab](https://playfab.com/).
 All these services use Azure Data Explorer for serving high-concurrency workloads.
 Azure Data Explorer is a fast, fully managed big data analytics service for real-time analytics on large volumes of data streaming from applications, websites, IoT devices, and more.

 > [!NOTE]
 > The actual number of queries that can run concurrently on a cluster depends on factors such as cluster resources, data volumes, query complexity, and usage patterns.